Percutaneous Interventional Cardiovascular Medicine

 A Textbook made By and For the interventional community and dedicated to the patients it serves

 The PCR-EAPCI Percutaneous Interventional Cardiovascular Medicine Textbook is a first of its kind, all-inclusive reference whose scope and content is patient-centered and promotes good, evidence-based clinical practices.
-With 2 new chapters dedicated on valves and 25 revised chapters in 2016, 70% content has been updated since its release.
+With 2 new chapters dedicated on secondary prevention of CVD and BPA and 15 revised chapters in 2017, 90% content has been updated since its release.

 What makes the PCR-EAPCI Textbook stand out?